janit/node-red-charge-control/README.md

 ## Warranty and liability

-I hold no responsibility for this software or anyone that.
-This is merely a public repository as a backup for myself and those interested in similar functionality.
+I hold no responsibility for this piece of software.
+This is merely a public repository as a backup for myself and a reference to those interested in similar functionality.